- Lending criteria includes employment info and alternative metrics

 - have a personal banking account at a U.S. financial institution with a routing transit number,

-- have a credit score above 600 in most states (varies by state),
+- if the consumer has one, have a credit score above 580 in most states (varies by state),

 - not have any bankruptcies or public records on your report,